EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 The name attribute is needed to reference the form data after the form is submitted.
 If you omit the name attribute, no data from the drop down list will be submitted.

 The id attribute is needed to associate the drop-down list with a label.
-The option tags inisde the select element defines the available options in the drop-down list.
+The option tags inside the select element defines the available options in the drop-down list.

 ```html
 <form>